 The short version: pick doola if you want everything — formation, an EIN without an SSN, registered agent and a U.S. address — handled in one yearly price.
 Pick Northwest if you want the lowest honest cost and strong privacy.
 Pick Firstbase if you only need formation and an EIN once.
-Skip Bizee and ZenBusiness as a non-resident — their no-SSN EIN path isn’t clear.
+Bizee and ZenBusiness aren’t our non-resident picks — their no-SSN EIN path isn’t clear — though if rock-bottom formation fees matter most and you’ll handle the EIN and Form 5472 yourself, Bizee is compared further down.

 Last reviewed June 2026